Pabblittto/GameProjectSFML/README.md

 # GameProjectSFML
-We will see if there wil be any progress
+We will see if there wil be any progress</br>
-Few weeks later...
+Few weeks later...</br>
 So...
 The project is slowly developed.
 I am IT student, that's why commits are not very often.
 Below I wrote what I am going to implement in my game.
 Hovever, some of these features can never appear.
 In would be no comercial project, which shows my programming skills and how clean code can i create.(educational puropuse)